Michael Carter Player Prop Bets for NFL Week 17 | New York vs. Tampa Bay 1/2/2022

 Season Stats

-- The Jets have called a pass in 62.0% of their plays from scrimmage this year while running the ball 38.0% of the time.
-This offensive attack ranks 27th in the NFL in points scored.
+- The Jets have run 62.0% passing plays and 38.0% rushing plays this season.
+They rank 27th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Carter's matchup with the Buccaneers.